zoontek/react-native-bootsplash/README.md

-  --iconPath [path]          Path to icon to build the bootsplash screen around (leave blank for interactive) (default: "") --backgroundColor <color>  Background color to wrap around the icon (default: "#fff") --iconWidth <width>        Width of the icon in background image (default: 100) -h, --help                 output usage information
+  --iconPath [path]          Path to icon to build the bootsplash screen around (leave blank for interactive) (default: "") --backgroundColor <color>  Background color to wrap around the icon (default: "#fff") --iconWidth <width>        Width of the icon in background image (default: 100) --addToXcode               Add the storyboard file to Xcode and make it default launch screen -h, --help                 output usage information
 ```

 Note that the only argument that is required for noninteractive setup is `iconPath` - the system will take care of everything else.
 Leaving `iconPath` blank will revert to the older, interactive setup process.

+#### Legacy CLI

 We also provide a yarn-based **CLI** to resize assets, create the Android Drawable XML file and the iOS Storyboard file automatically ✨.